-Whether it’s that devilish Rooster Sauce made by Huy Fong Foods or a home-made variety, Sriracha is about as popular as they come among hot sauces.
-Right there with Tabasco it’s a staple in nearly every grocery store and widely available in restaurants.
+Whether it’s that devilish Rooster Sauce made by Huy Fong Foods or a homemade variety, Sriracha is about as popular as they come among hot sauces.
+Right there on the shelf with Tabasco, it’s a staple in nearly every grocery store and widely available in restaurants.
 It’s a popular hot sauce, but how hot is Sriracha really?
 Where does it fit in on the Scoville scale?

 How does Sriracha compare to other hot sauces in the grocery store aisle?

 In terms of the hot sauces you normally find in general grocery stores, it holds its own in terms of heat.
-It’s a definite medium bite, but not as strong as most of the seriously spicy sauces made with habaneros or scotch bonnets that are showing up more and more in grocery stores.
+It’s a definite medium bite, but not as strong as most of the seriously spicy sauces made with habaneros or scotch bonnets.
 We say most because the more ingredients a hot sauce has (fruits, mustards, etc) the more diluted the heat from the pepper will be.
 With Sriracha hot sauces there normally aren’t many ingredients between you and the hot pepper, so it can pack a surprising punch comparatively.

 As an example, here are the heat levels of some of the more common store-bought brands: